CSO Annual Report

 Any questions please call 419-238-9666.

 The Wastewater Treatment Plant has five employees.
 The department head is involved in supervision, purchasing, training of employees, trouble shooting, and determining methods of treatment.
-This department has two non-certified operators, one Certified Class I operator, and one Certified Class III.
+This department has three Certified Class 2 operators, one Certified Class I operator, and one Certified Class III.
 These employees participate in lab work and daily plant operations.

 Daily plant operations involve employees checking on equipment at each stage of the treatment process.
 These checks verify that the equipment is working properly.
 Duties also include preventative maintenance and performing any unexpected repairs.
 Operators routinely process the sludge into “N-Viro Soil” and maintain the grounds.